Etejerina/a-walk-in-python/day_2.md

 Hello Ezequiel
 ```

-But if a variable with the same name, is declared inside the function, this variable is going to be local, available to use inside the function, and the one declared outside, will be used outside the function.
+However, if a variable with the same name is declared inside the function, this variable is going to be local, available to use inside the function, and the one declared outside, will be used outside the function.

 ```python
 name = 'Ezequiel'